azdanov/design-patterns/README.md

 2. Program to an interface, not a concrete implementation.
 3. Favor composition over inheritance.
 4. Strive for loosely coupled designs between objects that interact.
+5. Classes should be open for extension but closed for modification.

 ## Patterns